 The Diabetes Council shares that diabetes is the leading cause for kidney failure; in fact, as many as half of all diabetics will be diagnosed with some type of kidney damage in their lifetime.
-However, there are steps that those with diabetes can take to prevent kidney disease.
-The Phoenix home health care experts at Nightingale Homecare share the following common questions about diabetes and its connection to kidney disease, and the answers to help keep diabetics healthy:
+However, there are steps you can take to prevent diabetic kidney disease.
+The Scottsdale senior home care experts at Nightingale Homecare share the following common questions about diabetes and its connection to kidney disease, and the answers to help keep diabetics healthy:

 - Am I at a greater risk for kidney disease than those without diabetes?
 There is a link between kidney disease and the glucose control issues inherent in diabetes, but those with high blood pressure, poor diet and genetic history for kidney disease are also at heightened risk.